 All additions interrupt the fluency of the name.
 They make a user think about where they should put them and, therefore, the danger of making a mistake largely increases.

 A statistical Internet user will have an easier time remembering a domain without any hyphens, e.g yourname.com is a better choice than your-name.com.
-The same goes with numbers.
+The same goes for numbers.

 Adding numbers and hyphens to your webpage address is not a good thing.
 A domain’s name should be easy to say and spell, which is hindered by hyphens and numbers.